-Course evaluations are managed online at UNC’s Gillings School of Global Public Health.
+Course evaluations are managed online at the UNC Gillings School of Global Public Health.

 The School uses Blue to administer course evaluations.
 The list of questions has been prepared by the Academic Programs Committee with input from faculty in each department.
 The Gillings School’s dean, associate dean for academic affairs and all department chairs have approved the list of questions for all courses being offered in their departments.